cloudposse-archives/terraform-aws-jenkins/README.md

   * Build a Docker image from it
   * Save the Docker image to the ECR repo
   * Deploy the Docker image from the ECR repo to Elastic Beanstalk running Docker stack
-  * Monitor the GitHub repo for changes and re-run the steps above if new commits are pushed into it
+  * Monitor the GitHub repo for changes and re-run the steps above if new commits are pushed

 __DataPipeline__ will run on the specified schedule and will backup all Jenkins files to an S3 bucket by doing the following:

-  * Spawn an EC2 instance (`t2.micro` in the example below)
+  * Spawn an EC2 instance
   * Mount the EFS filesystem to a directory on the EC2 instance
   * Backup the directory to an S3 bucket
   * Notify about the status of the backup (Success or Failure) via email